 The Underground Railroad Living Museum Flight to Freedom Tour presented a “storytelling” re-enactment of the original Underground Railroad passage that operated between 1840 and 1863.
 Our pilgrims were shackled with wrist bands at the entrance of the tour and transformed into passengers on the Underground Railroad.
 A moving and powerful experience for the 20+ participants.

-Building on past pilgrimages to the Holy Lands of Israel and Palestine, and tracing the Apostle Paul’s footsteps through Turkey and Greece, in 2013, a group of 25 pilgrims explored the roots of the early Christian church in Rome and Italy.
-The 8-day trip included 6 days in the extraordinarily beautiful city of Rome and the Tuscany region.
+Building on past pilgrimages to the Holy Lands of Israel and Palestine, and tracing the Apostle Paul’s footsteps through Turkey and Greece, in 2013, 25 pilgrims explored the roots of the early Christian church in Rome and Italy.
+The 8-day trip included 6 days in the extraordinarily beautiful cities of Rome and Assisi.

-The pilgrimage to Washington D.C. continued the journey of our Courageous Conversations on Race begun in 2010 and included the new Martin Luther King, Jr. Memorial, the African American Civil War Museum, the exhibit of African American history and culture at the Smithsonian Museum of American History, and other civil rights sites.
-The trip was part of our on-going work to become a more hospitable, inclusive and diverse church family.
+The pilgrimage to Washington D.C. continued the journey of our 2010 Courageous Conversations on Race and included the Martin Luther King, Jr. Memorial, the African American Civil War Museum, and the exhibit of African American history and culture at the Smithsonian Museum.

-Participants joined Pastors Clover Beal and John Lentz, Ph.D. in New Testament scriptures, along with Dr. Timothy Beal, Ph.D. in Hebrew scriptures, for a pilgrimage to the cradle of Christianity in Asia Minor (modern Turkey) and Greece.
+Participants joined Pastors Clover Beal and John Lentz (Ph.D. in New Testament scriptures), along with Timothy Beal (Ph.D. in Hebrew scriptures) for a pilgrimage to the cradle of Christianity in Asia Minor (modern Turkey) and Greece.

-The 32 members of the pilgrimage team to Israel/Palestine prepared for their trip by studying the Middle East with Dr. Peter Haas, attempting to get a better sense of the complicated issues between Israel and its neighbors.
-The participants envisioned their pilgrimage as not only for the individual, but about bringing home the experience for the community so that all might be shaped by it.
-Click for photos from the journey.
+The 32 pilgrims to Israel/Palestine prepared for the trip by studying the Middle East with Dr. Peter Haas, and the complicated issues between Israel and its neighbors.
+They saw the trip as not only for the individual, but about bringing home the experience for the community so that all might be shaped by it.

-In May, 2009, 18 members from Forest Hill, and 2 members from a UCC Church in Chagrin Falls, traveled to Abiquiu, New Mexico, for a Desert Pilgrimage at the 21,000-acre Ghost Ranch Retreat Center owned by the Presbyterian Church (USA).
+In 2008, 20 members and friends from Forest Hill traveled to Abiquiu, New Mexico for a Desert Pilgrimage at the 21,000-acre Ghost Ranch Retreat Center owned by the Presbyterian Church (USA).
 To learn more about this desert pilgrimage, explore various readings and reminiscences from the trip as well as photographs, visit ghostranch2008.shutterfly.com

-In June 2007, 12 pilgrims traveled to Nicaragua with International Partners in Mission for an immersion experience in the culture of the Nicaraguan people.
-The group was introduced to many projects, both urban and rural, developed and implemented by local women and men that addressed the needs of their communities.
+Twelve pilgrims traveled to Nicaragua with International Partners in Mission for an immersion experience in the culture of the Nicaraguan people.
+The group was introduced to projects, both urban and rural, developed and implemented by local women and men to address the needs of their communities.

 The first Forest Hill pilgrimage was to the Abbey of Iona, on the Isle of Iona in Scotland.
-A group of 12 pilgrims spent one week in July in community with others from all over Great Britain.
+Twelve pilgrims spent one week in July in community with others from all over Great Britain.
 The days were filled with the rhythm of worshipful work, worship and prayers, communal discussion, and hiking the beautiful island.